DFW Writers Conference: Events

 2018: After three years of trying different venues, the conference returned to the Hurst Conference Center, a move that proved popular with attendees.
 The keynote speaker was multi-published young adult science fiction author Scott Westerfeld.

 2019: The keynote speaker was noted science fiction author Chuck Wendig.
 The conference added a trio of special guests: playwright and author Shay Youngblood, bestselling author Bob Mayer, who had been the keynote speaker in the event's 2nd year, and author Liara Tamani.

 2020: 2020 saw the event canceled due to the COVID-19 pandemic.

 2021: The conference was held virtually October 23–24 with a limited schedule of online classes and presenters.

-2022: DFWCon will return to the Hurst Conference Center October 8–9.
-The keynote speaker will be New York Times bestselling author Delilah Dawson.
-Registration is available at dfwcon.org.
+2022: DFWCon returned as an in-person event at Hurst Conference Center October 8–9.
+The keynote speaker was New York Times bestselling romance and suspense author Heather Graham.

+2023: Pulitzer-Prize-Nominated author and philanthropist Dave Eggers and actress, humanitarian, and children's book author Evangeline Lilly were the keynote speakers at the 2023 DFWCon, held October 7-8 at the Hurst Conference Center.

+2024: "Craft, Career, and Community" was the theme when the conference returned to the Hurst Conference Center October 5-6 2024.
+Keynotes were provided by New York Times bestselling thriller author Steve Berry and award-winning Young Adult author A. S. King.

+2025: New York Times Bestselling author and longtime DFW Writers' Workshop member Katie Bernet directed the 2025 conference, held October 4-5 at the Hurst Conference Center.
+Gilmore Girls actress and memoir author Kelly Bishop joined literary agent and podcaster Carly Watters to deliver the keynotes.

+2026: DFWCon has announced plans to return for its 18th conference October 3-4 in Hurst Texas.
+The theme is "For the Love of Writing."
+Over ninety classes are planned for the 2026 event which will feature keynote speaker Katherine Center on Saturday.
+Sunday's keynote speaker Natalie Sue will be in conversation with author and 2026 conference director Rebecca Seifert.